 Differences between deferred compensation and 401(k) plans

 - When you change jobs.
-When you have a 401(k) and switch jobs, you can roll the account over to an IRA.
+When you have a 401(k) and switch jobs, you have options, like an IRA rollover or 401(k) transfer.
 With a SERP, you may not be able to take the funds.
 Distributions after you quit or change jobs will depend on the plan rules.

 - Required minimum distributions.
-401(k)s require RMDs at age 72.
-Like other aspects of deferred compensation plans, whether RMDs are required or not is decided at the plan level.
+401(k)s require RMDs at age 73.
+Like other aspects of deferred compensation plans, whether RMDs are required is decided at the plan level.

 - Money in a nonqualified deferred compensation plan doesn’t have the protection of a qualified plan, like a 401(k).
 Unlike a 401(k) plan, which is completely independent of the sponsoring employer (unless your 401(k) is invested in company stock), contributions to a deferred compensation plan are unsecured loans to your employer that they promise to pay you.
 The risk is greatest when the plan is unfunded.